 Preparing and practicing with sample interview question is a good idea.
-But usually the interviewers don’t just ask a single question.
-They will bombard an array of questions that will help assess your personality, your ability and your potential so that they can make a decision either in favour of or against your hiring.
+But usually, the interviewers don’t just ask a single question.
+They will bombard an array of items that will help assess your personality, your ability, and your potential so that they can make a decision either in favor of or against your hiring.

 So, luckily for you, we have provided not one sample interview question but a few so that you can prepare for all of them and be confident while walking into the interview room.

-This sample interview question will of course be addressed to candidates who had been employed somewhere else previously.
-What you must understand from a question like this one is that the interviewer is interested to know a valid reason which compelled you to leave your previous job and also that this reason is not going to affect your future performance if you get hired at this particular firm.
+This sample interview question will, of course, be addressed to candidates who had been employed somewhere else previously.
+What you must understand from a problem like this one is that the interviewer is interested to know a valid reason which compelled you to leave your previous job and also that this reason is not going to affect your future performance if you get hired at this particular firm.

-With this question the interviewers are trying to determine your real motive behind applying for the job in their company.
-They would also be judging what all you know and/or even like about the company.
+With this question, the interviewers are trying to determine your real motive behind applying for the job in their company.
+They would also be judging what all you know or like about the company.
 The answer you are going to give will give them a picture of how you perceive your job to be.
-It is therefore, recommended that you say only positive things.
+It is, therefore, recommended that you say only positive things.

-Of course your answer to this sample interview question should revolve around your work experience which must include your particular experience that has enabled you to apply for the current job vacancy.
-So it is advisable to stay as much focused about similar job experience instead of revolving around non-essentials.
+Of course, your answer to this sample interview question should revolve around your work experience which must include your particular expertise that has enabled you to apply for the current job vacancy.
+So it is advisable to stay as much focused on similar job experience instead of revolving around non-essentials.

-With your work experience you must not forget to mention your education and/or training that has equipped you with necessary knowledge to carry out tasks that will be assigned to you if you are hired.
+With your work experience, you must not forget to mention your education or training that has equipped you with the necessary knowledge to carry out tasks that will be assigned to you if you are hired.

-Questions like these in which the interviewer(s) wants you to shed some light upon yourself can prove to be quite tricky.
-You must remember not to excessively dwell upon personal issues and domestic problems.
-You are there to project only highlighted features about yourself and your past experience.
+Questions like these in which the interviewer(s) wants you to shed some light on yourself can prove to be quite tricky.
+You must remember not to dwell upon personal issues and domestic problems excessively.
+You are there to project only highlighted features about yourself and your experience.

 Although the question does not state as such, make sure you revolve your answer around the interviewer’s expectations regarding this job.
 For example, ‘I am punctual….I take my profession seriously etc.’